u1234x1234/pyspectra/README.md

 <img src="https://i.imgur.com/YxmIHcT.png" width="700">

 By default Spectra uses [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library for computations, but exploiting its design it is possible to outsource linear algebra computations to any external library.
 `pyspectra` allows you to redefine matrix-vector operation using python code.
-For example you can utilize libraries with GPU support (such as numpy, PyTorch, TensorFlow, CuPy) which leads to large speedups.
+For example you can utilize libraries with GPU support (such as PyTorch, TensorFlow, CuPy) which leads to large speedups.

 ## Installation